Prufrok/Prufrok.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MSc in Geography
+    - course: MSc in Landscape Architecture
       institution: Peking University
       year: Expected 2024
     - course: BEng in Urban and Rural Planning